DemniRafika/TestProjectRF/README.md

 # TestProjectRF
-Configuration of Robotframework see attached PDF file
+Configuration of Robotframework in the attached PDF file